Point partition numbers: decomposable and indecomposable critical graphs: Introduction

 The rest of the paper is organized as follows.
 The second section gives a brief introduction to terminology for graphs.
 In the third section, we establish basic properties of $\pa_t$-critical graphs.
 In the fourth section, we introduce two fundamental constructions for critical graphs, the Haj\'os join and the Dirac join.
-In the fifth section we give some background information to Gallai's decomposition result (Theorem~\ref{theorem:gallai1}).
-The proof of our first main result is given in the sixth section.
-This result is used in the seventh section to describe the structure of $\pa_t$-critical graphs whose order is near to $\pa_t$.
-The proof of the second main result is given in the last section.
+In the fifth section we give some background information about Gallai's decomposition result (Theorem~\ref{theorem:gallai1}) and show that our first main result is a simple consequence of a decomposition result for hypergraphs.
+Our first main result is used in the sixth section to describe the structure of $\pa_t$-critical graphs whose order is near to $\pa_t$.
+The proof of the second main result is given in the seventh section.
+The last section contains some concluding remarks.